 In this module you will develop an understaning of the elements of exploratory data analysis.
 You will look at standard graphical visualisation methods and consider how to qualitatively evaluate the significance of results.
 You will consider choices of representational mode, glyph, and colour design for presentation graphics and conduct simple exploratory analyses, assessing the relevance of apparent patterns and trends by devising basic randomisation tests.
 You will also consider examine tools for devising valid and eloquent presentations of data as part of a journalistic story.

 In this module you will learn the theoretical and practical skills to create content for a range of digital and social media, combining the ability to respond to a series of briefs, with skills in working as a team to execute an online media project.
 You will be required to reflect on, and offer critical analysis of the project and your own contribution to it.
 You will be required to produce a social / digital media campaign that evidences an awareness of the aesthetic cultural and practical possibilities of non-linear narrative forms.
 This module will help you to develop a deeper understanding of digital culture and the socio-economic, cultural and regulatory forces that shape online experiences and to be able to reflect on how these impact the creative possibilities explored on the course.

-Media Arts: Digital Aesthetics and Software Politics
+Media Arts: Digital Aesthetics

 In this module you will develop an understanding of the core concepts of the digital age, looking at how today's computer networks, devices and infrastructure undergird nearly all forms of aesthetic, cultural social and political life.
 You will consider the concepts of technicity, affective turn, digital subjectivity and extended mind, creative expression and participation in the digital era, amateur production, free software, fun and politics, self-organisation, media archeology and sonic architectures.
 You will examine the systematic challenges brought about by digital change and critically interpret and analyse digital phenomena.